Lucky Star (Basement Jaxx song)

 "Lucky Star" is a song by British electronic music duo Basement Jaxx.
 It was released as a single from their third studio album, Kish Kash.
 The song features grime artist Dizzee Rascal and Mona Singh, the daughter of Channi Singh.
 It was released under XL Recordings, the same label Dizzee Rascal himself was on at the time of release.
-It was released as a 12" single and reached number 23 on the UK Singles Chart.
+It was released as a 12-inch single and reached number 23 on the UK Singles Chart.
 A music video was produced to promote the single.

 Development

 "It's different from anything we've ever done before..."
 Felix from Basement Jaxx on the new single and album.

 "They just said they wanted to work so we went there and it didn't take long about 20 minutes.
 I went back a couple of months later and finished it off.
 We connected well, it was amazing.
 I'd never heard myself on something that big before - it was two worlds colliding and the outcome was heavy."
 Dizzee Rascal on working with Basement Jaxx.